Muukid/muAudioFile/README.md

 > Note that mu libraries store their dependencies within their files, so you don't need to import these dependencies yourself; this section's purpose is purely to provide more information about the contents that this file defines.
 The libraries listed may also have other dependencies that they also include that aren't explicitly listed here.

-# Format-inspecific API
+# Format-inspecific reading API

-muaf's API is split into two sections: the format-specific API, and the format-inspecific API.
+muaf's reading API is split into two sections: the format-specific API, and the format-inspecific API.
 The inspecific API wraps around the specific API, encapsulating the specific API's functionality, and allowing you to retrieve general information about an audio file without having to directly consider what specific audio file format it is.

 ## Audio profile